FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Experiments

-\paragraph{Models and baselines.} Judges are GPT-4.1, Gemini 1.5 pro, and LLaMA-4, prompted with identical, label-constrained instructions (Sec.~\ref{subsec:judge}).
-Baselines are \emph{CLIP} (zero-shot classification via templated prompts; cosine similarity for alignment) and \emph{DeepFace} (face-centric gender/race/age).

-\paragraph{Metrics.} For attributes we report top-1 accuracy per attribute and dataset, plus macro means across attributes/datasets (populated cells only).
-For alignment, judges assign a 1–5 rubric score which we linearly rescale to $\overline{s}\in[-1,1]$ and we also report profession accuracy where annotated.
-We include minimal template perturbations (``a photo of''/``an image of'') to check instruction sensitivity.
+\paragraph{Datasets.} For social-attribute prediction, we evaluate on \textsc{FairFace}, \textsc{PaTA}, \textsc{FairCoT}, and \textsc{DIVERSIFY}. \textsc{FairFace} contains balanced face images annotated for gender, race, and age. \textsc{PaTA} and \textsc{FairCoT} extend evaluation beyond face-only settings by including images where protected attributes may depend on both facial and contextual cues. \textsc{DIVERSIFY} further broadens evaluation to context-rich depictions of culture, religion, disability, and demographic attributes that are underrepresented in existing benchmarks.
+For profession grounding and alignment, we use \textsc{IdenProf}, \textsc{FairCoT-Professions}, and \textsc{DIVERSIFY-Professions}, which test whether evaluators can identify occupational cues in both iconic and non-iconic scenes.

+\paragraph{Models and baselines.} We instantiate FairJudge with GPT-4.1, Gemini 1.5 Pro, and Llama-4, using the same label-constrained instructions and output schemas across models.
+We compare against two standard baselines: \textsc{CLIP}, used for zero-shot classification with templated prompts and cosine-based alignment; and \textsc{DeepFace}, used for face-centric gender, race, and age prediction.
+For alignment, we also compare against \textsc{VIEScore} with a Qwen backbone \citep{ku2024viescore} and \textsc{VQAScore} with BLIP-2 \citep{lin2024vqascore}, which represent recent vision-language alignment evaluators beyond CLIP cosine similarity.

+\paragraph{Metrics.} For attribute prediction, we report top-1 accuracy and macro-F1.
+Macro-F1 is especially important for fairness-sensitive attributes because it gives equal weight to each class and is less dominated by majority categories.
+For prompt--image alignment, FairJudge assigns a 1--5 rubric score, which we linearly rescale to $\overline{s}\in[-1,1]$ for comparison with CLIP-style cosine scores.
+Where profession labels are available, we also report top-1 profession accuracy.
+To evaluate fairness across demographic slices, we introduce unweighted Group-Macro-F1 (GMF1): for each demographic group $g$, we compute macro-F1 over profession classes and then average uniformly across groups.
+This prevents large demographic groups from dominating the aggregate score.
+We additionally test prompt sensitivity using minimal instruction variants, with full results in Appendix~\ref{app:prompt-sensitivity}.